-Up to six semester hours for each examination, the credit not to exceed the amount assigned to an the grade is reported.

-Credit: equivalent course at Utica College.
-The minimum acceptable grade is P, C, or 50, depending on how school dean, and the registrar.
+Credit: Up to six semester hours for each examination, the credit not to exceed the amount assigned to an equivalent course at Utica College.
+The minimum acceptable grade is P, C, or 50, depending on how the grade is reported.